iamazzeez/Dcoder/README.md

 ## Live Demo

-Click this link to see demo of client application [View Demo](https://dcoder-client.herokuapp.com/).
+Click this link to see demo of fully functional application [View Demo](https://dcoder-client.herokuapp.com/).

 ## Clone